cloudutsukpilot/sakharams.github.io/_posts/iam/azureentraid/2024-05-21-application-registrations-and-enterprise-apps.md

 8. Privileged Role Administrator: Manages role assignments in Azure AD, including roles related to enterprise applications.
 9. Security Reader: Can view security-related features, such as reports and alerts, but cannot make changes.
 10. Conditional Access Administrator: Can manage conditional access policies.

+### Application Object vs Service Principal vs Managed Identity

+1. `Application Object`:
+- Defines the application's identity and access needs globally in Azure AD.
+- Assigned to non-Azure Resources

+2. `Managed Identity`:
+- Automatically managed identity for Azure resources, eliminating the need to manage credentials.
+- Assigned to Azure Resources

+3. `Service Principal`:
+- An instance of an Application Object in a tenant, used to grant the application access to resources.
+- Both Application Object and Managed Identity indirectly create a SPN which is used to assign permissions.